open-sdg/open-sdg/docs/data-configuration.md

 ### site_dir

 _Optional_: This identifies a directory to hold the "built" files.
-The default is '_site'.
+The default is '_site' and you usually do not need to change this.

 ```nohighlight
 site_dir: _site